Pro-democracy tycoon in landmark challenge to Hong Kong security law

 Detained Hong Kong media tycoon Jimmy Lai was in court Monday trying to win bail in the first major legal challenge to a sweeping national security law Beijing imposed on the city last year.

-He has been charged with "colluding with foreign forces" -- one of the new national security crimes -- for allegedly calling for sanctions on Hong Kong and China in response to an ongoing crackdown on pro-democracy activism.
+He has been charged with "colluding with foreign forces" -- one of the new security crimes -- for allegedly calling for sanctions on Hong Kong and China in response to an ongoing crackdown on dissidents.

-The security law is the most dramatic shift in Hong Kong's relationship with authoritarian China since the business hub was handed back by Britain in 1997, criminalising a host of political views and toppling the legal firewall between the two territories.
+The security law is the most dramatic shift in Hong Kong's relationship with China since it was handed back by Britain in 1997.
+It criminalises a host of political views and toppled the legal firewall between the two territories.

 Written in Beijing and imposed by fiat, it allows mainland security agents to operate openly in the city for the first time and grants China jurisdiction in some cases.